BD2KGenomics/dcc-ops/README.md

     # note, you may need to checkout the particular branch or release tag you are interested in...
     git clone https://github.com/BD2KGenomics/dcc-ops.git && cd dcc-ops && sudo bash install_bootstrap

+There are two optional flags that can be used when running the bootstrap script:
+* -f
+  * Denotes file input.
+Once you've run the installer once normally and the script has created .config files for Consonance, Redwood, Boardwalk, and Action, you can run the bootstrap script with -f.
+  * This flag allows you to skip the installer questions and accept previous values from the .config files automatically.
+  * Also note that executing the script in this way will run it without using external Redwood databases and without recovering Redwood metadata from a backup.
+* -t
+  * Denotes input with TravisCI testing.
+When executing the bootstrap script on TravisCI's servers, this flag allows you to accept encrypted environment variables straight from the repository settings in TravisCI.

 #### Installer Question Notes

 The `install_bootstrap` script will ask you to configure each service interactively.